 “No,” I confess, “I’m not, because you won’t stop talking.”

 “Well, mommy, …” she prattles on unfazed.

 Must have quiet.
 So much talking stresses me out.

 Oh, Lord Jesus, please help me not to go insane.

 One trick I used to help me endure one of her more incessant talking binges was to find and play for her the video “You Talk Too Much” by Run DMC.
 She thought it was hilarious.
 So every once in a while I’ll say, “You talk too much.”
-She’ll respond in a voice like the video (when he talks in a high voice), “You never shut up.”
+She’ll respond in a voice like the video, “You never shut up.”
 Then we giggle together.
 I still don’t know if she understands that I mean it, but thank the Lord for that song because it has helped me get through some moments with a smile.